ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 If your wallet receives a transfer notification message regarding an unknown jetton, a jetton wallet has been created to hold that specific jetton.

 The sender address of the internal message containing the body of the `Transfer Notification` is the address of the new jetton wallet.
-This should not be confused with the `sender` field in the [body] of the `Transfer Notification` (/v3/guidelines/dapps/asset-processing/jettons#message-2).
+This should not be confused with the `sender` field in the [body](/v3/guidelines/dapps/asset-processing/jettons#message-2) of the `Transfer Notification`.

 1. Get the jetton master address for the new jetton wallet by [retrieving the wallet data] (/v3/guidelines/dapps/asset-processing/jettons#retrieving-data-for-a-specific-jetton-wallet).
 2. Get the jetton wallet address for your wallet address (as the owner) using the jetton master contract: [How to get the jetton wallet address for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)